nicolesarabiadesigns/roleofcomputinginmusic/README.md

 **Rule- based** creative computing was pioneered by Lejaren Hiller and Leonard Isaacson at the University of Illinois (1955-56).
 Hiller and Isaacson experimented with the Illiac Suite program and in turn transformed raw musical material and modified it to create rule-based results.
 This process is now known as the _"generator/modifier/selector"_ paradigm.

 One of the most identifiable forms of **stochastic** music is through the use of the Markov Chain.
-It essentially is an overview of a sequence of events (in this case notes) and the probability of the notes that follow based on previous notes.
+It is an overview of a sequence of events (in this case notes) and the probability of the notes that follow based on previous notes.
 The rule can be followed as follows:
 1.)
 Take corpus of chords
 2.)
 Calculate probability distribution for chords to follow a particular chord 3.)
 Define the first chord or make a random choice